borntofrappe/flutter-beginners-tutorial/README.md

 politeUser.greet();
 ```

-The extended object is equipped with its properties and methods while retaining the corresponding values rfom the parent class.
+The extended object is equipped with its properties and methods while retaining the corresponding values from the parent class.

 ## hello_world